Edestus: Classification and species

 13 species of Edestus have been named, but in a 2019 morphometric analysis only 4 were considered valid, which span a six million year interval in the Late Carboniferous (313-307 million years ago).
 Species of Edestus are divided into two groups, those which have asymmetrical crowns that slant forwards, and those with symmetrical ones.
 The earliest known species are from the late Bashkirian of the United Kingdom, with the first appearances in Russia and the United States during the Moscovian, corresponding to a rise in sea level.
-These localities were situated in paleoequatorial tropical latitudes.
-Most remains of Edestus are found in marine shales that overlie coal swamp deposits as a result of marine transgression events.